 Check out the post below.

-The British beauty was the first Black woman to appear on the cover of French Vogue in 1988 and became the first Black model to grace American Vogue’s coveted September issue in 1989, Glamour reports.
+The British beauty was the first Black woman to appear on the cover of French Vogue in 1988, and she also became the first Black model to grace American Vogue’s coveted September issue in 1989, Glamour reports.